tcolgate/minke/DESIGN.md

 - If no backend is selected a 502 response is returned to the client.

 Once a backend is selected the set of associated endpointed are queried.
 - At present the only selection strategy is random.
+- should support alternative strategies, selectable by an annotation.